Al-faqun/websocket-chat/README.md

 # websocket-chat
 This is a websockets chat example on php and js.
 It's made for training purposes, it's not production-ready, nor will it ever be.
 And it's architecture leaves much to be desired.
-It shows how awesome thing is [websockets protocol](https://developer.mozilla.org/ru/docs/WebSockets)... even on php!
+It shows what awesome thing is [websockets protocol](https://developer.mozilla.org/ru/docs/WebSockets)... even on php!

 How to install:
 1. Swoole installs as php extension, see the link: https://www.swoole.co.uk/docs/get-started/installation